jacksonrayhamilton/tabany/README.md

 ![Screenshot of crowd of chibi characters on snow with the caption "Welcome to Tabany!".](screenshot.jpg "Screenshot")

-Tabany is a free and open-source browser-based MMORPG written in JavaScript and implemented with Node.js.
+Tabany is a free and open-source browser-based MMORPG, written in JavaScript and for Node.js.

 Backstory